-Losing a key employee from a company, big or small, can have positive and negative effects on a company’s future.
+Losing a valued employee from a company, big or small, can have positive and negative effects on a company’s future.
 The loss of an employee may be due to a variety of factors.
 It may be due to a family relocation, or that the employee decides to join another company that may have recruited them with a better opportunity.
 Or simply that an employee is unhappy and proactively applies to other jobs looking to make a transition.

-Some companies will offer incentives or counter offers to try to keep the employee, but in the long run it’s usually not a great idea to do this (for the employer or the employee accepting the counter-offer).
+Some companies will offer incentives or counter-offers to try to keep the employee, but in the long run, it’s usually not a great idea to do this (for the employer or the employee accepting the counter-offer).
 Watch for an upcoming article on this topic.

 Many studies calculate the monetary cost of losing an employee at 1.5-2x of the departing person’s yearly salary.
 Here’s just a few costs associated with turnover:

 - Cost of hiring a replacement (whether using internal HR or a specialized recruiting firm)

 - Investment of onboarding and training the new employee

 - Cost of errors (new employees are more likely to make costly errors)

 - Cost of lost opportunity (due to client knowledge, or process knowledge that a new employee may not have right away to spot opportunities for continuous improvement or additional revenue streams).

 And no matter how much the exiting employee spends conducting knowledge transfer and training of a new employee, losing a key employee also contributes to loss of information.
 When someone walks out the door, they are not just taking specific job knowledge but also institutional knowledge centered around company history, relationships, and experience in the organization that takes time to learn.
 These assets must be redeveloped by the new hire, over time and with job-specific training.